 - Pop them in the oven for just a short 18 minutes!

 - Once you get them out of the oven, wait a couple minutes, then get them out of the muffin tin to cool.
 If you greased your pan with coconut oil, they should pop right out, no problem.
-Just gently use a butter knife to help you out with leverage.
+Just gently use a butter knife to help you get them out with some leverage.

 - Let them cool at room temp for a little bit, then pop them in the fridge while you make the “frosting”!